CesarMDC4/Vaporware/README.md

 npm install react-bootstrap bootstrap

-You are now ready to run the site and see your cahnges live.
+You are now ready to run the site and see your changes live.

 in the terminal type: